What is Solder Paste?

 On all jars, it is required to mark down the date and time of taking them (taking the paste) out of the fridge.
 By the time you use it, the paste must have been stored at room temperature for at least 4 hours.

-How to handle and disposing waste solder paste for SMD.
+How to Handle and disposing of waste solder paste for SMD

 The paste shall be removed from the stencil with the help of a scraper (a blade) into a separate container “solder paste residues” if the line has been stopped, or if it cannot be used on other lines.